paultgriffiths/python-cloud-model/README.md

 All tested cases remained numerically stable.
 No NaN values, infinite values, negative radii, or unphysical supersaturation blow-up were detected.

-This suggests that the forward Euler implementation is robust across the explored range of physically demanding conditions, including high updraft velocity and very small initial ice crystal radii.
+This indicates that the forward Euler implementation is robust within the tested range of conditions, including high updraft velocity and very small initial ice crystal radii.

 ---